toppa/Post-to-Post-Links-II/readme.txt

 Please go to [the Post-to-Post Links II page](http://www.toppa.com/post-to-post-links-wordpress-plugin/) for more information</a>.

+== Screenshots ==

+1. The modal dialog for selecting your link destination

 == Changelog ==

 = 1.0 =
-* added visual editor button and dialog
+* added visual editor button and dialog for finding posts
+* added support for highlighting text in the editor to make link text
 * added support for named anchors
-* refactored and added tests
+* refactored and added unit tests

 = 0.3 =
 * made multi-site compatible